Genivia/ugrep/README.md

             the default is 5 (0.5s delay).
 Initial patterns may be specified with -e PATTERN, i.e. a PATTERN argument requires option -e.
 Press F1 or CTRL-Z to view the help screen.
 No whitespace may be given between -Q and its argument DELAY.
+Enables --heading.

 This option starts a user interface to enter search patterns interactively:
 - Press F1 or CTRL-Z to view a help screen and to enable or disable options.